vyastreb/rfgen/README.md

 - **Ideal spectrum** (`noise=False`): Fourier coefficients are constructed with exact magnitudes $\sqrt{\Phi(k)}$ and random phases.
 Hermitian symmetry ensures real-valued output, see, e.g. [4].

+- **Arbitrary PSD and PDF** (IAAFT): An iterative algorithm (Iterative Amplitude Adjusted Fourier Transform) [5] alternates between projecting the field onto the target spectral amplitude (in Fourier space) and the target amplitude distribution (in real space).
+This approach has been adapted for surface generation in contact mechanics to produce surfaces with specific height distributions and power spectra [6].

 ---

 ## References